SHOREdevelopers/COVE/sites/all/modules/metatag/README.txt

 * The hreflang meta tags are available via the Metatag:hreflang submodule.

+* Support for meta tags specific to Google Custom Search Appliance are available in the "Metatag: Google Custom Search Engine (CSE)" submodule.

 * A variety of favicon sizes and styles can be added to the global configuration using the Metatag: Favicons submodule.